Bridgewater Bancshares - Consensus Indicates Potential 10.5% Upside

-Bridgewater Bancshares found using ticker (BWB) have now 3 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 15 and 14 with the average target price sitting at 14.67.
-Given that the stocks previous close was at 13.28 this is indicating there is a potential upside of 10.5%.
-The 50 day moving average now sits at 12.53 and the 200 day moving average is 10.74.
+Bridgewater Bancshares found using ticker (BWB) now have 3 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The range between the high target price and low target price is between 15 and 14 calculating the average target price we see 14.67.
+With the stocks previous close at 13.28 this now indicates there is a potential upside of 10.5%.
+The 50 day MA is 12.53 and the 200 moving average now moves to 10.76.
 The company has a market capitalisation of $378m.
-Visit the company website at: http://www.bridgewaterbankmn.com
+Company Website: http://www.bridgewaterbankmn.com

 Bridgewater Bancshares operates as the bank holding company for Bridgewater Bank that provides banking products and services to commercial real estate investors, small business entrepreneurs, and high-net-worth individuals in the United States.
 It offers demand, savings and money market, time, interest and noninterest bearing transaction, and brokered deposits, as well as certificates of deposit.
 The company also provides commercial loans to sole proprietorships, partnerships, corporations, and other business enterprises to finance accounts receivable or inventory, capital assets, or other business related purposes; construction and land development loans; 1-4 family mortgage loans; multifamily lending products; owner and non-owner occupied commercial real estate loans; and consumer and other loans.
 It has seven full-service offices located in Bloomington, Greenwood, Minneapolis, St. Louis Park, Orono, and St. Paul, Minnesota.
 The company was founded in 2005 and is headquartered in Saint Louis Park, Minnesota.